 GO FAIR follows a bottom-up open implementation strategy for the technical governance and funding needed to establish the first phase of the European Open Science Cloud (EOSC) as part of a broader global Internet of FAIR Data & Services (IFDS).
-The approach is largely based on the EOSC communication and the recommendations coming from the first report of the High Level Expert Group on EOSC.
+The approach is largely based on the EOSC communication and the recommendations of the High Level Expert Group.

-The GO FAIR implementation network strategy is based on three interactive processes:
+The GO FAIR implementation approach is based on three interactive processes:

 - training the required data stewards capable of designing and implementing proper data stewardship plans including FAIR data and services (GO TRAIN),

-Faithful to the ‘hourglass approach‘ underpinning the succes of the current internet, it is critical that within each of the three pillars in GO FAIR and within each participating country or organisation, optimal ‘freedom to operate’ must be safeguarded, with just enough coordination and international guidance to prevent silo formation and undue competition and fragmentation.
+Inspired by the ‘hourglass architecture‘ underpinning the success of the current internet, GO FAIR relies on just enough coordination and international guidance to prevent silo formation, undue competition and fragmentation.
+Apart from that, it is regarded as critical that within each of the three pillars in GO FAIR and within each participating country or organisation, optimal ‘freedom to operate’ must be safeguarded.